 Mistake #4 Hiring “bargains” instead of “experts”

-One of the biggest challenges for growing companies is the urgency they feel to hire when demand for their products or services increases.
-Therefore, it’s common to make mistakes as growing companies strive to string together a team quickly.
-This can lead to hiring employees based on their pay grade rather than their expertise, which can cost more in the end.
+One of the biggest challenges for growing companies is the urgency they feel to hire when demand for their products or services suddenly increases.
+This urgency can lead to mistakes when stringing together a bigger team quickly.
+Some hire employees based on their pay grade rather than their expertise, which can cost more in the end.
 Hiring bargain staff might allow you to get twice as many employees, but if those employees don’t have the skills or motivation required to hit their targets it could cost you more in the long-run.
 Remember, you get what you pay for.

 Fast growth does not guarantee longevity.
 If your business is starting to grow, don’t stop aggressively nurturing it until it forms solid roots.